 Knowledge is Power.
-A collection of meticulously curated information from the world of digital marketing and advertising, all in one place.
+A collection of meticulously curated information from the world of digital technology & software development, all in one place.

 Forget Keywords,Rank with Topics in 2020

 Author: Bizzman; Published on: January 27, 2020

 As anybody involved in SEO for sometime can attest, keywords and keyword research have always been an essential factor in determining the success or failure of these efforts.
 Which is why conversations regarding SEO significantly revolve around keywords and researching them.

 While keywords are indeed important determinants of a website’s visibility, it no longer plays as much of a crucial role in it as it used to.
 The combination of novel ways of online searches and regular frequent updates to search algorithms (the latest being the Google BERT update) have ensured that a website will be more visible and therefore be able to attract more customers only if they are more human-centric rather than search engine crawler-centric.
 Today digital marketing has begun to focus more on content marketing, and with the wide variety of content available today, keywords are being increasingly relegated to a supporting role in SEO techniques.

 At this juncture, the solution to rank better on SERPs is to shift the focus from ‘keywords’ to ‘topics’.
 Allow us to elaborate.